angus-c/just/README.md

 ## Just

-Guilt-free utilities for the byte conscious developer A library of zero-dependency npm modules that do just do one thing.
+Guilt-free utilities for the byte conscious developer.
+A library of zero-dependency npm modules that do just do one thing.

 [just-array-flatten](https://www.npmjs.com/package/just-array-flatten)
 [just-array-intersect](https://www.npmjs.com/package/just-array-intersect)